noisesmith/energize/README.md

 have them uploaded to itch.io using Butler.
 You'll need to run `butler login` to log into your itch.io account if you haven't done that before.

+## TODO:

+* make the gameplay more fun!
+* detect progress in the level as particles are locked
+* win animation -> next briefing -> next level
+* lose screen -> retry
+* save progress
+* level select?

 ## Levels:

 * cargo box of quadrotriticale (tutorial)